GE strengthens hand in Alstom battle with pledge on jobs

 On Tuesday evening, Immelt told French lawmakers GE would make detailed commitments to increase jobs in France and was in "constructive" talks with the government to secure French access to Alstom's nuclear-related assets.

-If GE handed over its high-margin rail signalling business to Alstom, that would boost Alstom Transport's revenue by about 20 percent and its earnings by about 50 percent, according to Nomura's Cunliffe.
+If GE handed over its high-margin rail signaling business to Alstom, that would boost Alstom Transport's revenue by about 20 percent and its earnings by about 50 percent, according to Nomura's Cunliffe.

 "That makes it politically a bit more palatable, from a French standpoint.
 And that would give Alstom latitude to use its cash to go out and make other acquisitions," he said.